mdaquin/OWLDLcall/README.md

 python infer.py samples/ 'https://k.loria.fr/ontologies/examples/equations'
 ``

-This should produce something like the following output:
+This output should start like that:
 ```
-eq3 <degree> "1" .
-mat1 <isASquareMatrix> "True" .
-mat1 <hasCharacteristicPolynomial> "equations.polynomial1" .
-eq4 <isAPolynomialEquation> "True" .
+eq1 <isAPolynomialEquation> "True"
-eq1 <hasSolutionSet> "equations.solutionset1" .
-eq4 <hasSolutionSet> "equations.solutionset5" .
-eq4 <hasSolutionSet> "equations.solutionset4" .
-eq2 <isAPolynomialEquation> "True" .
+eq2 <isAPolynomialEquation> "True"
-eq4 <degree> "2" .
-eq2 <hasSolutionSet> "equations.solutionset3" .
-eq1 <isAPolynomialEquation> "True" .
+eq3 <isAPolynomialEquation> "True"
-eq3 <isAPolynomialEquation> "True" .
+eq4 <isAPolynomialEquation> "True"
+mat1 <isASquareMatrix> "True"
-eq1 <degree> "2" .
+eq1 <degree> "2"
-eq2 <degree> "2" .
+eq2 <degree> "2"
-eq1 <hasSolutionSet> "equations.solutionset2" .
+eq3 <degree> "1"
+eq4 <degree> "2"
+mat1 <hasCharacteristicPolynomial> polynomial1
+equations.Polynomial(polynomial1)
+polynomial1 <hasExpression> "X**2 - 4*X + 3"
+...
 ```

 Therefore indicating that all four equations are polynomial, that eq1, eq2 and eq4 are of degree 2 and that eq3 is of degree 1.
-Adding those triples to the ontology would therefore enable classifying eq1 and eq2 as quadratic equations.
+Adding those triples to the ontology would therefore enable classifying eq1, eq2 and eq4 as quadratic equations and it will find the roots.
-It then finds the obvious roots ({-2, -1, 0, 1, 2}) and all the real roots and create the "solution" instances for eq1, eq2 and eq4.
+It also indicates that the matrix mat1 is a squared matrix, then find the characteristic polynomial and its expression.

+Currently the program can find real roots to quadratic equations and find eigen values of 2x2 matrix.